IntelligentRoboticsLab/yggdrasil/README.md

 sudo pacman -S alsa-lib v4l-utils nasm
 ```

-### macos
+### macOS
-Building for macos is supported for both arm/intel macs, but it does require a cross compilation toolchain.
+Building for macOS is supported for both ARM/Intel macs, but it does require a cross compilation toolchain.

 Both the toolchain and the required libraries can be installed using homebrew: